-Although I’ve lived in Kansas City for nearly 18 years, I didn’t know that much about its history.
+I’ve lived in Kansas City for more than 20 years and have learned a lot about its history since moving here.
 While Kansas has always had stricter liquor laws than Missouri, they were polar opposites during prohibition.
 Kansas enacted prohibition voluntarily in 1881, nearly forty years before the Federal government passed the Volstead Act.
 However, Kansas City continued operating its speakeasies without a single arrest.
 Jazz music flourished as bars and clubs were open around the clock.
 Kansans from across the state continued coming across the Missouri border for alcohol.
-In recent years, some entrepreneurs have been bringing back distilling and have been winning awards for their spirits.
+Over the past ten years, several entrepreneurs have reintroduced distilling back to the city with award winning spirits.
 (Tom Pendergast would be proud.)
 Let’s meet the best Kansas City distilleries.